Açaí palm: Scams

-In the early 2000s, numerous companies flooded the internet with açaí advertising, many of them with counterfeit testimonials and products.
-In 2009, açaí scams were ranked #1 on the US FTC's "scams and rip-offs" list, so that by 2011 sales of açaí flattened as the fad waned.
+In the early 2000s, numerous companies advertised açaí products online, with many ads featuring counterfeit testimonials and products.
+In 2009, açaí scams were ranked No. 1 on the U.S. Federal Trade Commission's "scams and rip-offs" list, so that by 2011 sales of açaí flattened as the fad waned.

-Açaí was promoted heavily for its antioxidants, and many false claims were made, including a reversal of diabetes and other chronic illnesses, as well as expanding the size of the penis and increasing men's sexual virility.
-According to the Washington, D.C.-based Center for Science in the Public Interest thousands of consumers had trouble stopping recurrent charges on their credit cards when they canceled free trials of some açai-based products.
+According to the Washington, D.C.–based Center for Science in the Public Interest thousands of consumers had trouble stopping recurrent charges on their credit cards when they canceled free trials of some açai-based products.
 In 2003, American celebrity doctor Nicholas Perricone included açaí berries among "superfoods", but such extravagant marketing claims regarding açaí as miracle cures for everything from obesity to attention-deficit disorder were challenged in subsequent studies.
-Even some websites purporting to warn about açai-related scams are themselves perpetrating scams.

-By 2011, Ralph Carson, the formulator of MonaVie, cautioned the public that the product was in fact nothing more than "expensive flavored water" and that any claims made about it were "purely hypothetical, unsubstantiated and, quite frankly, bogus".

 The FTC handed down an $80 million judgement in January 2012 against five companies that were marketing açaí berry supplements with fraudulent claims that their products promoted weight loss and prevented colon cancer.
 One company, Central Coast Nutraceuticals, was ordered to pay a $1.5 million settlement.